 If you would like to explore this topic more fully, our article on loose leaf tea vs tea bags explains why quality matters more than format.

-- reliable in the morning
+- body and weight in the cup

-- grounding and warming
+- warmth and grounding

 Assam tea tastes strong because it is shaped by a powerful combination of land, plant and tradition, resulting in tea that is ideal for daily drinking, nourishment and comfort.